 Back to Silas S. Brown's home page

-Back to lighting advice
+Back to lighting notes

 Spiral CFLs in tight fixtures